1. Why does car smell musty | How Odors Occur

 If you do not have an ozone generator in your arsenal, think about getting one.
 After deep cleaning, you may still have a light chemical smell that can be easily removed with a treatment of an ozone generator.
 It usually takes 15-30 minutes for an ozone cycle to be complete, and the vehicle needs to be ventilated with open doors after it's done.
 This final touch will leave car interior free of any smell.

-2.9 Apply Essential Oil
+2.9 Apply Essential Oil with spray bottle or applicator

 If you've tried everything else and a vague bad odor still lingers, you can still remedy the situation with a few drops of essential oil.
 While essential oil won't take away, it will mask foul smells like smoke for long periods, plus act as a pleasant air freshener.
 Essential oils come in various fragrances, including blends.
 However, you should be aware that essential oils can overpower if you use too much scent.
 Just place a few drops on a handkerchief and tuck it away in the glove compartment or somewhere in the back seat.

-3. How to Keep the Car Interior Smelling Fresh
+3. How to Keep the Car Interior Smelling Fresh with odor absorber

 The best way to keep the interior smelling fresh is through regularly scheduled detailing with a vacuum and a steam cleaner.
 Several other substances can help keep away odors in a clean cabin in between detailing appointments.